Portadown railway station: History

 In 2012, work began on a major refurbishment of the station.
 A new, modern building was constructed and a footbridge replaced the subway.
-The refurbishment was completed in 2013.
+The refurbishment was completed in 2013.In 2018, a new 347-space Park and Ride facility opened at Corcrain Road near the station.
+Ticket vending machines were installed at the station in 2024, followed by automatic ticket barriers in 2025.

 Layout

 The station has three platforms, which are all fully accessible via lifts, and a footbridge connects platform 1 with platforms 2 and 3.
 The modern station building features ticket machines as well as a ticket office, departure boards, a shop and plenty of seating both in the station's main concourse and on the platforms.
 There are automatic ticket barriers at the entrance to the platforms from the station concourse.
-Platform 1 is used mostly for Southbound Enterprise services and terminating Translink N.I.
-Railways services from Belfast, platform 2 is used mostly for northbound Enterprise services and platform 3 is used for terminating Translink N.I.
-Railways services from Newry or Belfast, and sometimes empty trains are stored at platform 3 as well.
+Platform 1 is used mostly for Southbound Enterprise services and terminating NI Railways services from Belfast, platform 2 is used mostly for northbound Enterprise services and platform 3 is used for terminating NI Railways services from Newry or Belfast, and sometimes empty trains are stored at platform 3 as well.
 There are two sidings South of platform 1 sometimes used for storing track machinery e.g. tampers.